-- SAP Predictive Analytics, which comprises two versions, Automated Analytics (for business users without a formal background) and Expert Analytics (targeted to professional data analysts and data scientists).
+- SAP Predictive Analytics, which comprises two versions: Automated Analytics for business users without a formal background, and Expert Analytics, which is targeted to professional data analysts and data scientists.

 - SAS Enterprise Miner, which is intended to help users quickly develop descriptive and predictive models, including components for predictive modeling and in-database scoring.

-- The Teradata Aster Discovery Platform, which is a framework offered by Teradata with its Aster database, Discovery Portfolio with built-in analytics functions, a graph processing engine, MapReduce and a version of R.
+- The Teradata Aster Analytics framework, which is offered by Teradata with its Aster database, is an analytics platform with built-in analytics functions, a graph processing engine, MapReduce and a version of R.